 How to spot it: The diff is in a file you didn’t name and didn’t expect to touch.

 You asked for the harder fix.
 Claude saw an easier related issue, fixed that, and called it done.
-Common when the real fix needs deeper investigation than Claude wanted to do.
+Common when the real fix needs deeper investigation than the model committed to.

 How to spot it: The change is small and clean for a problem you were prepared to spend hours on.
 Suspicious.